rhammett1/smf_dr_manual/manual/npssetup.md

      <li>root password for currently active host </li>
      <li>Machine alias – it will be displayed for future reference (can be modified afterwards)</li>
      MIGR ID confirmation – if only one SMF host is present in data center confirm by enterting ‘y’

-    <p> NOTE: In case DR functionality is desired SMF provides feature to synchronize data between SMF nodes.
-As such preferable option is to have one SMF per data centre / shared storage group(s). </p>
+ NOTE: In case DR functionality is desired SMF provides feature to synchronize data between SMF nodes.
+As such preferable option is to have one SMF per data centre / shared storage group(s).

      <li>In case SMF DR data Synchronization will be used – set up sufficient masters for each NPS</li>
   </ul>
 <li>SMF Shell</li>